athrvkk/athrvkk.github.io/_pages/publications.md

 nav_order: 3

 ---
 Publications in reversed chronological order.
-My <a href="https://scholar.google.com/citations?user=tQTAiXwAAAAJ&hl=en"> Google Scholar </a> is more likely to be up to date.
+My <a href="https://scholar.google.com/citations?user=tQTAiXwAAAAJ&hl=en" style="font-weight: bold;">Google Scholar</a> is more likely to be up to date.

 <!-- _pages/publications.md -->
 <div class="publications">